AleksandrSidorin/gazebo1/README.md

 - Print "roslaunch gazebo1 gazebo.launch"
 You should see the Robot in Gazebo, next steps:
 - Open the new terminal
-- Print "cd"your workspace"/src/
+- Print "cd"your workspace"/src/"
 - Print "source devel/setup.bash"
 - Print "rosrun gazebo1 scriptmovecamera.py"
-Now link with the camera are movung, next steps:
+Now link with the camera are moving, next steps:
 - Open the new terminal
-- Print "cd"your workspace"/src/
+- Print "cd"your workspace"/src/"
 - Print "source devel/setup.bash"
 - Print "rosrun gazebo1 scriptakepic.py"